thomasschuerger/rationalj/README.md

 31710869445015912176908843526535027555643447320787267779096898248431156738548305814867560678144006224158425966541000436701189187481211772088720561290395499/11665776930493019085212404857033337561339496033047702683574120486902199999153739451117682997019564785781712240103402969781398151364608000000000000000000000 = 2.7182818284590452353602874713526624977572470936999595749669676277240766303535475945713821785251664274
 ```

-## Determine Egyptian fraction of a rational number
+## Determine the Egyptian fraction expansion of a rational number

 ```java
 // every positive rational number can be expressed as a finite sum of distinct unit fractions